 EPA Announces Public Meeting, Southwest Jefferson County Mining Superfund Site, Jefferson County, Missouri

-EPA Region 7 is hosting a public meeting on Tuesday, October 21, 2008, at Amvets Post 48 in DeSoto, Missouri.
-The purpose of the meeting is to update the local community about the Southwest Jefferson County Mining Superfund Site.
-During the meeting, representatives from the EPA, the Missouri Department of Natural Resources (MDNR) and the Jefferson County Health Department will be available to answer questions from the public.
+EPA Region 7 is hosting a public meeting on Thursday, February 26, 2009, at Amvets Post 48 in DeSoto, Missouri.
+The purpose of the meeting is to provide an update about ongoing site activities and to discuss the National Priorities List for the Southwest Jefferson County Mining Superfund Site.
+During the meeting, representatives from the EPA and the Missouri Department of Natural Resources (MDNR) will be available to answer questions from the public.

 EPA PUBLIC MEETING